 Buy meat in bulk

 When you do buy meat, it’s almost always cheaper to buy it in bulk!
 At a grocery store, look for family size packs which are typically at least 5 lbs. in weight, but are priced less per pound than the smaller packages.
 If you don’t think you’ll use it all within a couple of days, package the remaining portion in a freezer bag and save for another meal later!

 You also should check out Zaycon Fresh!
-They’re one of my favorite places to get good quality inexpensive meat- especially boneless, skinless chicken breast, which they often put on sale for $1.79/lb.
+They’re one of my favorite places to get good quality inexpensive meat- especially boneless, skinless chicken breast, which they sell for around $1.79/lb. and often run sales for $1.49/lb.
 And here’s a little tip for you: if you don’t think you’ll be able to use 40 lbs. of meat in a decent amount of time, find a friend to split the box with!
-Update: Through 2/21/18, you can get boneless, skinless chicken breast for just $0.99/lb. with Zaycon Fresh when you use coupon code 99FRESH at checkout!!
-Order your $0.99/lb chicken now!
-At that price, you can’t go wrong!

 Make your own convenience foods